 What Hay-on-Wye Offers

 NOTE – at the moment, many of the places listed below are offering a reduced service, or in some cases closed.
-This contact page has reliable information about the current picture.
-We also maintain a detailed, up to date listing for all our guests.
+Please contact us for detailed, up to date information.

 There is so much to see and do in and around Hay – including the wonderful weekly markets and world famous annual festivals!
 Below you will find just a selection of the fabulous treats in store for visitors!